Surjith Gopinath

-Surjith Gopinath is an Indian actor in Malayalam films.
-The first movie in 2008 was My Mother's Laptop, directed by Rupesh Paul and starring Suresh Gopi.
-The character of Aadu Abutty in the movie Charlie was much noticed.
+Surjith Gopinath is an Indian actor in Malayalam films known for his role in the movie Charlie (2015).

 Personal life

 Surjith was born to Alapad, Thrissur.
 He completed drama studies in School of Drama & Fine Arts at Thrissur and Pondicherry University.
 He started as a theater artist and directed some theater drama.
 He has acted in about 30 films and few Shortfilm.